eepysheepyy/Twitch_Bot/README.md

 Apparently Python 3.10.14, on a Virtual Environment, with *(and make sure your pip is updated)*

-Twitchio - pip install twitchio
+Twitchio - *pip install twitchio*

-OBSWS_Python - pip install obsws-python
+OBSWS_Python - *pip install obsws-python*

-and DeepTranslator pip install deep-translator
+and DeepTranslator - *pip install deep-translator*

 **You need to go into the env_secrets.json file and add the following under the categories:**